Jesse Lacey: Musical career

-Brand New (2000–2018)
+Brand New

 After the Rookie Lot broke up, its former members, with the exception of Reilly (who formed the Movielife), would form Brand New, recruiting Vincent Accardi as an additional guitarist.
 After recording and releasing a number of demos, the band released their debut album Your Favorite Weapon in 2001.
 Lacey provided lead vocals and guitar for the album, as well as writing lyrics for all of the songs.

 The band toured heavily up until work began on their second album in February 2003.
 Influenced by his time on the road, Lacey wrote much of the album on acoustic guitar in his bedroom.
 The album's success led the band to be engulfed in a bidding war between labels.
 Brand New toured for nearly 300 days to promote the album, causing Lacey to tear his patellar tendon.

 After finishing the extensive touring and promotional cycle for their album Deja Entendu, Lacey had become unsure as to whether he even wanted to release another record.
 In an interview, Lacey stated that he had the realization that he no longer wished to be associated with many of the people and bands he'd met over the past years with Brand New, and he also felt as though he had no friends.
 After writing and recording sessions in late 2004, the band became inactive.
 In spring 2005, Lacey became sick and subsequently underwent surgery for a number of problems.

 After the loss of a number of his friends and family members, Lacey and his bandmates purposely immersed themselves in their grief, channeling it into the songwriting with the hope of expelling it.
 Having previously become disillusioned and uninterested in the bands and people they were previously around, Lacey found friendship in bands such as Thrice, mewithoutYou, Manchester Orchestra and Kevin Devine, remarking that they had "created a small community".
 In later interviews, Lacey stated that the writing and recording of their third album, the critically acclaimed The Devil and God Are Raging Inside Me, saved the band.
 In 2008, Lacey along with his Brand New bandmates cofounded the record label Procrastinate!
 Music Traitors.